 But I discovered a dismaying fact.
 Of the men I surveyed, only one man in four felt actively appreciated by his family.
 And 44 percent of men actually felt unappreciated at home.
 More pointedly, men in their prime years of responsibility for home, children, and work —men between their ages of thirty-six and fifty-five —felt even less appreciated.

-I’ll bet that many of the wives or girlfriends of these men would be surprised to learn that they didn’t feel appreciated.
+I’ll bet the wives or girlfriends of these men would be surprised to learn that they didn’t feel appreciated.
 My guess is that most of us do appreciate our men but don’t show it enough.

 He’ll seek affirmation somewhere

 If a man isn’t convinced that his woman thinks he’s the greatest, he will tend to seek affirmation elsewhere.
-He may spend more hours at work, where he feels alive and on top of his game, or he may spend too much time talking to the admiring female associate.
+He may spend more hours at work, where he feels alive and on top of his game.
+Or he may spend too much time talking to the admiring female associate.
 He may immerse himself in watching or playing sports, feeling the thrill of the competitive rush.
-Or he may retreat to his workshop or his home office, feeling like he can control things there even if he feels inadequate and clumsy elsewhere.
+Or he may retreat to his workshop or his home office.
+He may feel like he can control things there even if he feels inadequate and clumsy elsewhere.

 “Why else do you think,” one man asked me, “so many men take sports so seriously?
 It’s something they feel good at, something they’ve practiced.
 They are admired and encouraged by other men on the field.
 People say ‘good hit?’ or ‘good shot!’ or show by tightening their defense that they know you’re about to smoke them.
 There’s nothing like that feeling.
-But I feel that same way at home when my wife applauds me for bringing in a big business deal or brags to her friends about what a good father I am.
+But I feel that same way at home when my wife applauds me for bringing in a big business deal.
+I also feel this when she brags to her friends about what a good father I am.
 It’s that same feeling.”

 During my clinical research for The Lights of Tenth Street, several experts told me that a chronic lack of affirmation is one reason so many men slip into pornography addiction.
 For whatever reason, they feel like less than a man, so they seek —and find! —affirmation in pornography.
 As one man pointed out, “All those women in the men’s magazines convey one message: ‘I want you, and you are the most desirable man in the world.’
 My wife may be nagging me at home, the kids may be disobedient, and I may be worried about messing up at work, but look at the woman in that picture makes me feel like a man.”